Likelyt/website/content/home.md

 [[GitHub]](https://github.com/Likelyt)

 ### What's new

+* __March 2022__
+  * I'm excited to get back Amazon AWS AI Lab as an applied scientist intern in the coming summer!

+* __Jan 2022__
+  * Transfer to Deparment of Statistics at UCLA to continue my Ph.D. study!

 * __May 2021__
   * "Peel Learning for Pathway-Related Outcome Prediction" got accepted to Bioinformatics 2021!

-  * I'm excited to join Amazon AWS AI as an applied scientist intern this summer!
+  * I'm excited to join Amazon AWS AI Lab as an applied scientist intern this summer!

 * __Jan 2021__